lukejacksonn/hyperapp-wiki/API.md

 ## [h](#h-) [<>](https://github.com/hyperapp/hyperapp/blob/master/src/h.js "View Source")

 Returns a virtual node.
 A virtual node is a JavaScript object that describes an HTML/[DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) element.

+A virtual node with nested children is known as a virtual tree.

 Signature: (<a href="#h_tag">tag</a>, <a href="#h_data">data</a>, <a href="#h_children">children</a>).